-We use several airborne ice-penetrating radar surveys collected in the Dome C region by the University of Texas at Austin Institute for Geophysics (UTIG) and the Australian Antarctic Division (AAD) as part of the ICECAP project (International Collaborative Exploration of the Cryosphere through Airborne Profiling, Cavitte et al., 2016) and the Oldest Ice candidate A (OIA) survey flown by ICECAP in January 2016 (Fig.1, Young et al., 2017).
-All surveys use the same center frequency of 60 MHz, and the same bandwidth of 15 MHz; radar isochrones can therefore be easily matched from one season to the next.
-A set of 18 isochrones are traced throughout the region, using multiple crossovers, thus ensuring the reliability of the tracing as outlined in Cavitte et al. (2016).
-The co-location of the EPICA Dome C ice core in the survey region enables the dating of the isochrones using the AICC2012 chronology (Bazin et al., 2013; Veres et al., 2013).
+We use several airborne ice-penetrating radar surveys collected in the Dome C region by the University of Texas at Austin Institute for Geophysics (UTIG) and the Australian Antarctic Division (AAD) as part of the ICECAP project (International Collaborative Exploration of the Cryosphere through

+- 100 Airborne Profiling, Cavitte et al., 2016) and the Oldest Ice candidate A (OIA) survey flown by ICE-CAp in January 2016 (Young et al., in review) (Fig.1).
+All surveys use the same center frequency of 60 MHz; internal isochrones are therefore coherent from one season to the next.
+A set of 18 internal isochrones are traced throughout the region, using the multiple crossovers, thus ensuring the reliability of the tracing as outlined in Cavitte et al. (2016).
+The co-location of the EPICA Dome C ice core - 105 in the survey region enables the dating of the isochrones using the AICC2012 chronology (Bazin et al., 2013; Veres et al., 2013).
 Obtaining ages and associated uncertainties for each isochrone is described in Cavitte et al. (2016).
 We extend the same isochrones to the newly acquired OIA survey and add a number of shallower and deeper isochrones in the OIA region (Cavitte et al., in prep.).
-We use all 18 isochrones for the 1D model inversion but only use the youngest four isochrones going back into the last glacial (10 - 73 ka) for paleoaccumulation reconstructions, explained below.
-All four isochrone depths, ages and uncertainties at the Dome C ice core site are given in Table 1.
+We use all 18 isochrones for the 1D model inversion but only use the youngest nine isochrones going - 110 back to the penultimate interglacial (i.e. 128 ka) for paleoaccumulation reconstructions, explained below.
+All nine isochrone depths, ages and uncertainties at the Dome C ice core site are given in Table 1.